 In order for the human body to sleep, the core body temperature needs to dip.
-The ideal temperature for sleeping varies with age.A baby’s room temperature of 16-20°C is comfortable and safe for your sleeping baby.
+The ideal temperature for sleeping varies with age.A child's room temperature of 16-20°C is comfortable and safe.
+For your sleeping baby a room temperature of 20 to 22.2 degrees Celsius is recommended.
 For your toddler to sleep comfortably, the room temperature should be between 18.3 and 21.1 Celsius.

 Babies regulate their temperature through their heads, particularly their faces.
-If you wrap your baby, 85% total heat loss is through their face.
+If you wrap your baby, 85% of total heat loss is through their face.
 If you restrict this normal method of heat loss with bedding, a bonnet, or a hood covering their face, thermal stress can occur.

-A good way to check your baby’s temperature is to feel baby’s chest, which should feel warm to the touch.
+A good way to check your baby’s temperature is to feel the baby’s chest, which should feel warm to the touch.
 Your baby’s hands and feet will probably feel cool, which is normal.
 If your baby has a red face and is sweating, remove some clothing.
 Remember, your baby will not be able to keep a cover on all night until around 18 months of age.

 It is important to check your child’s room to make sure it is neither too hot nor too cold.
 As soon as your child is six months old, consider teaching how to say “hot” and “cold” in sign language.
 Doing so makes it possible for them to tell you when the room temperature is not comfortable for them.